ykoziy/shopping-cart/README.md

 - add products to cart, by specifying quantity
 - manage cart: remove item, change quantity, empty cart
 - checkout, can press it but actual implementation is out of scope for this project

+## Challenges

+- design
+- managing state, app no that big but already some challenges with managing it (time to use redux?)